 Step 6: Close the registry editor.
 Changes will be saved automatically.
 Restart your device for the modifications to take effect.

 After restarting, any file or folder you delete from the flash drive will be sent to your computer's default Recycle Bin, and this will automatically apply to any removable drives you plug in.
-Consider extending the Recycle Bin feature to any drive you are connecting.
+Consider extending the Recycle Bin functionality to any external drive you connect.

 Edit Recycle Bin for USB